 Fellows and faculty members are at risk for burnout and depression.
 Programs, in partnership with their Sponsoring Institutions, have the same responsibility to address well-being as other aspects of resident competence.
 Physicians and all members of the health care team share responsibility for the well-being of each other.
 A positive culture in a clinical learning environment models constructive behaviors, and prepares fellows with the skills and attitudes needed to thrive throughout their careers.
 VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, must include:

-VI.C.1.a) attention to scheduling, work intensity, and work compression that impacts fellow well-being; (Core)

-VI.C.1.b) evaluating workplace safety data and addressing the safety of fellows and faculty members; (Core)

-Background and Intent: This requirement emphasizes the responsibility shared by the Sponsoring Institution and its programs to gather information and utilize systems that monitor and enhance fellow and faculty member safety, including physical safety.
-Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after safety events.

-VI.C.1.c) policies and programs that encourage optimal fellow and faculty member well-being; and, (Core)

-Background and Intent: Well-being includes having time away from work to engage with family and friends, as well as to attend to personal needs and to one's own health, including adequate rest, healthy diet, and regular exercise.
-The intent of this requirement is to ensure that fellows have the opportunity to access medical and dental care, including mental health care, at times that are appropriate to their individual circumstances.
-Fellows must be provided with time away from the program as needed to access care, including appointments scheduled during their working hours.
+The responsibility of the program, in partnership with the Sponsoring Institution, must include: VI.C.1.a) attention to scheduling, work intensity, and work compression that impacts fellow well-being; ^(Core) VI.C.1.b) evaluating workplace safety data and addressing the safety of fellows and faculty members; ^(Core) Sponsorin monitor an to be addre ad and Intent: This requirement emphasizes the responsibility shared by the g Institution and its programs to gather information and utilize systems that ad enhance fellow and faculty member safety, including physical safety.
+Issues essed include, but are not limited to, monitoring of workplace injuries, r emotional violence, vehicle collisions, and emotional well-being after safety VI.C.1.c) policies and programs that encourage optimal fellow and faculty member well-being; and, ^(Core) family and including a is to ensur including r circumstar Ind and Intent: Well-being includes having time away from work to engage with friends, as well as to attend to personal needs and to one's own health, adequate rest, healthy diet, and regular exercise.
+The intent of this requirement that fellows have the opportunity to access medical and dental care, mental health care, at times that are appropriate to their individual nees.
+Fellows must be provided with time away from the program as needed to re, including appointments scheduled during their working hours. $V = C + 1 + c + (1)^2$ Fellows must be given the opportunity to attend

 VI.C.1.c).(1) Fellows must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.

-(Core) VI.C.1.d) education of fellows and faculty members in: VI.C.1.d).(1) identification of the symptoms of burnout, depression, and substance use disorders, suicidal ideation, or potential for violence, including means to assist those who experience these conditions; (Core) VI.C.1.d).(2) recognition of these symptoms in themselves and how to seek appropriate care; and, (Core) VI.C.1.d).(3) access to appropriate tools for self-screening.
+(Core) VI.C.1.d) education of fellows and faculty members in: VI.C.1.d).(1) identification of the symptoms of burnout, depression, and substance use disorders, suicidal ideation, or potential for violence, including means to assist those who experience these conditions; ^(Core) VI.C.1.d).(2) recognition of these symptoms in themselves and how to seek appropriate care; and, ^(Core) VI.C.1.d).(3) access to appropriate tools for self-screening.
 (Core)